-Currently, Still Grace Remains works primarily in America while beginning operations in Australia and the UK, but have their eyes set towards establishing a global reach, says Rob.
+Currently, Say Grace Remains works primarily in America while beginning operations in Australia and the UK, but have their eyes set towards establishing a global reach, says Rob.
 They have a network of artists across the globe who are excited to assist in these efforts.

 Becoming a regular SGR donor who gives a little as $5 or $10 a month to support survivors can change people’s future, says Rob.
 Taking time to tell people what human trafficking really looks like can also make a difference, both in person and on social media.
-“The eye can’t see what the eye doesn’t know,” he emphasises.
+“The eye can’t see what the eye doesn’t know,” he emphasizes.
 “A lot of the time, people will step over something that they don’t understand, because they don’t understand it.”

 We can also help change the culture that allows human trafficking to persist through the choices we make, says Rob.
-For instance, we can steer clear of products that rely on forced labour, using apps that show whether they were produced ethically.
+For instance, we can steer clear of products that rely on forced labor, using apps that show whether they were produced ethically.
 Rob speaks to men about the exploitation that persists in the hardcore pornography industry, as many women who appear in these films are there under duress.
 Through a massive culture shift, Rob believes we can eradicate the demand for human trafficking—but it will take all of us to do it.

 NAPNAP Partners for Vulnerable Youth, “Tattoos of Human Trafficking Victims”

 The Polaris Project, “Myths, Facts, and Statistics”

 WBIR, “Here’s What Human Trafficking Actually Looks Like and How to Spot, Stop It”